-Yes, Taiwan's Civil Code provides two methods: (1) plaintiffs bring suit together as co-plaintiffs at their own initiative, with the selection of representative(s) for the underlying suit; and (2) plaintiffs incorporate themselves into an entity.
+Yes, Taiwan's Civil Code provides two methods: (1) plaintiffs bring suit together as co-plaintiffs at their own initiative, with the selection of representative(s) for the underlying suit; and (2) plaintiffs incorporate themselves into an entity, which will bring the suit.

 1.2 Do these rules apply to all areas of law or to certain sectors only e.g. competition law, security/financial services?
-Please outline any rules relating to specific areas of law
+Please outline any rules relating to specific areas of law.